5sControl/machine-control/README.md

 **Plug-in Machine control to 5controlS platform to detect when your workers are absent!**

+> Learn more about Machine control on the [5controlS website](https://5controls.com/solutions/machine-control).

 # Getting started

 ### Build image for machine_control_python algorithm